InfuseAI/ArtiVC/README.md

-# art
+# ArtiV

-Art is a version control system for large files.
+ArtiV is a version control system for large files.
 Artifact store is a crucial part of the machine learning project.
 We use it to store different versions of datasets or models.
-Art provides a better way to manage your artifact stored in local, NFS, or cloud object storage.
+ArtiV provides a better way to manage your artifact stored in local, NFS, or cloud object storage.

 *WARNING: This project is in a very early stage of development.
 There is still no workable release yet.*

 # Usage
-Download the latest version in the [release](https://github.com/InfuseAI/art/releases) page
+Download the latest version in the [release](https://github.com/InfuseAI/ArtiV/releases) page

 - Put and get the latest version in one line